PandaScience/FortySecondsCV/README.md

   ```
   * You can use all predefined macros like `\cvphone` etc. but also define new
     ones as shown above and use them in your own table.
-  * The second argument sets the space between icons and corresponding text.
+  * The optional second argument sets the space between icons and corresponding
+  	text.

 ### Further Sidebar Style Elements